fwd/nano-docs/source/checkout.md

 Free hosted checkout pages, for your Nano Address and Nano.to Username.

 > Users pays your address directly.
-Nano.to checks yours address, incoming payments.
-Random sub-decimal amounts are presented to create unique payments.
-When payment is successful, Nano.to sends you a Webhook, if configured.
-User is then redirected to configured success page.
+Checkout UI is non-custodial.
+Nano.to checks yours address for incoming payments.
+Random sub-decimal amounts are used to create unique payments.
+When the payment is successful, Nano.to sends you a Webhook, if configured.
+And user is redirected to a configured success page.

 ![](images/checkout.png)